 The flavor: Nothing beats the taste of fresh mango combined with the rich, creaminess of fresh whipped heavy cream.

 The nutrition: Again, the fresh mango!
-Making this ice cream at home ensures the ingredients haven’t been altered or cooked in any way.
+Making this ice cream at home ensures the ingredients haven’t been altered.
 You can’t guarantee that in a store-bought ice cream tub!

 The simple ingredients: This recipe calls for mango, cream, and sugar (if needed).
 That’s all.
 Period.
-If you look at an ice cream tub’s list of ingredients, it is staggering!
-I can’t pronounce most of them, and it doesn’t even taste as good with all of the enhancers!
+It is staggering if you look at an ice cream tub’s list of ingredients!
+I can’t pronounce most of them, and it doesn’t even taste as good with all enhancers!

-The satisfaction: I can’t express in words the joy, satisfaction, and a proud gleam that a tip of homemade ice cream will bring in your life.
+The satisfaction: I can’t express the joy, pleasure, and proud gleam that a tub of homemade ice cream will bring to your life.
 The happiness of creating something delicious from scratch is invaluable and a must-try experience.

-The ‘Alphonso’ mango is the best to make any kind of dessert because of its sweetness and rich flavor.
-Or any other local variety of mango that has a naturally sweet taste will be perfect for this ice cream.
+The ‘Alphonso’ mango is the best to make any dessert because of its sweetness and rich flavor.
+Or any other local variety of mango with a naturally sweet taste will be perfect for this ice cream.

 Yes!
-Crushed nuts like pistachios, toasted almonds would taste great, as well as toasted coconut chips.
-White, milk or dark chocolate chunks or chips would also be an excellent addition to this mango ice cream.
+Crushed nuts like pistachios toasted almonds would taste great, as well as toasted coconut chips.
+White milk chocolate, dark chocolate chunks, or chips would also be an excellent addition to this mango ice cream.
 Like a kick of spice?
-Add a teaspoon of chili powder, cardamom, or saffron to the mixture before freezing to really take the flavor up to the next level!
+Add a teaspoon of chili powder, cardamom, or saffron to the mixture before freezing to take the flavor up to the next level!

 Absolutely!
 Just substitute the 4 cups of pureed fresh mango for canned pureed mango.
-Taste the canned puree and adjust the amount of sugar accordingly.
+Then, taste the canned puree and adjust the amount of sugar accordingly.